pulse2percept/pulse2percept/doc/users/faq.rst

 :py:class:`~pulse2percept.implants.Implant`
-    Describes the prosthetic device, including its electrode array, placement, and stimulus.
-Specific devices such as
-    :py:class:`~pulse2percept.implants.ArgusII` are subclasses of this object.
+    Describes the prosthetic device, including its electrode array, placement, and input/encoding pipeline.
+Specific devices such as :py:class:`~pulse2percept.implants.ArgusII` are subclasses of this object.

 :py:class:`~pulse2percept.models.Model`